Persistent homology of quantum entanglement: Conclusion

 \section{Conclusion}

-Persistent homology is a useful tool for dealing systematically with the entanglement structure in quantum states.
+Persistent homology is a novel tool for dealing systematically with the entanglement structure in quantum states.
 The topological features that it computes can be used to answer a number of scientific questions.
 First, the barcode of a quantum state changes dramatically when the state undergoes a quantum phase transition.
 It is therefore a new type of quantum order parameter.
 We have demonstrated its capability for two basic examples of the Ising chain and XXZ spin chain in a transverse field.
 Second, it can guide the development of suitable wave function ansatze, with for example tensor networks.
 Third, it provides a numerical approach for studying the emergent geometry of entanglement.
 This is very relevant to the scientific question whether spacetime emerges from entanglement.

-The focus in this multidisciplinary work is on the application of persistent homology to quantum phase transitions, the first of the aforementioned uses of the method.
-However, it is possible to examine many quantum phenomena through the lens of homology and Betti numbers of the entanglement structure.
-The effect of adding time dependence to the presented scheme is also an promising future direction to explore.
+The focus in this multidisciplinary work is on the application of persistent homology to equilibrium quantum phase transitions, the first of the aforementioned uses of the method.
+However, it is also possible to examine many quantum phenomena through the lens of homology and Betti numbers of the entanglement structure.
+The effect of adding time dependence to the presented scheme is also an promising future direction to explore, and recent work has already introduced some persistent homology observables for quantum many-body dynamics\cite{Spitz2021}.